Study Spanish at The Woods

-When you choose to study a foreign language, you learn not only how to speak a language different from your own, but you also learn about other people: their culture, their history, their literature.
+When you choose to study Spanish, you not only learn a new language different from your own, but you also learn about other people: their culture, their history, their literature.
 You learn how they think and act.

 Foreign languages provide you with marketable skills in: